nardib/TextAdventure/README.md

 cd TextAdventure
 ```

-Now you can just play the game with the `text-adventure-x.x.x.jar` files in the `bin` directory clicking on the icon in your operating system or typing this command from the root directory:
+Now you can just play the game with the `text-adventure-x.x.x.jar` file in the `bin` directory clicking on the icon in your operating system or typing this command from the root directory:

 ```bash
 java -jar bin/text.adventure-x.x.x.jar
 ```

+Remember to change `x-x-x` with the current version of the game

 **NOTE**: the execution of all the Maven commands requires a `pom.xml` file, which is in the root directory, so make sure to execute the commands that starts with `mvn` there.